rprinz08/hBPF/readme.md

 control signals and output register R0 are compared against the test definition.

+In addition, statistic information per test case is collected as described [here](doc/statistics.md).

 ## Developing for hBPF

 The existing eBPF development tools (compilers, assemblers,